 The statue was inaugurated on April 1, 1955

-It’s 9.7 meters high
+It is 9.7 meters high

-Every year on August 9, a memorial service takes place before the statue
+Every year on August 9, a memorial service takes place at the foot of the statue

 The statue was designed by the sculptor Seibou Kitamura, and each aspect of it holds symbolic importance.